-The Board of Directors LACTOSE (INDIA) LIMITEDSurvey No.5,6 &7A Village Poicha (Rania)
+The Board of Directors LACTOSE (INDIA) LIMITED

-Savli Baroda GJ 391780
+Survey No.5,6 &7A Village Poicha (Rania) Savli Baroda GJ 391780.

 Auditors Certificate confirming compliance with the conditions of Corporate Governance for the F.Y.
-2022-23.
+2023-24.

-- This Certificate is issued in accordance with the terms of our engagement letter dated 01st April, 2023. - 2.
-The proposed certificate is required to submitted to the BSE Limited along with the Annual Report of the company for the FY 2022-23.
+- 1. This Certificate is issued in accordance with the terms of our engagement letter dated 01st April 2023. - The proposed certificate is required to be submitted to BSE Limited along with the Annual Report of the company for FY 2023-24.